Estimating a class of diffusions from discrete observations via approximate maximum likelihood method: Main results

 If $\vartheta\neq\vartheta_0$ then $\ell_{\vartheta_0}(\vartheta )<\ell_{\vartheta_0} (\vartheta_0 )$ by (\ref{liml0}), and {\sc (H4b)}.
 Hence $\vartheta_0$ is the unique point of maximum of $\ell_{\vartheta_0}$ on $\overline{\Theta}$.
 This implies identifiability property of the model: let $\vartheta_1,\vartheta_2\in\Theta$ be such that $\Pb_{(\vartheta_1,\sigma )}=\Pb_{(\vartheta_2,\sigma )}$.
 Then $\pi_{\vartheta_1}=\pi_{\vartheta_2}$ and so $\ell_{\vartheta_1}\equiv\ell_{\vartheta_2}$ by (\ref{liml0}).
 Hence $\vartheta_1 =\vartheta_2$.
 Moreover, {\sc (H5b)} implies that the Fisher information matrix is positive definite, i.e.\

 The next theorem states that the continuous-time MLE of drift parameters exists, is consistent and asymptotically efficient, and satisfies assumptions {\sc (H4a)} and {\sc (H6a)} a.s.\ for almost all observational times.
+Generally these are well known facts (see e.g. \cite{BH} or \cite{Feigin}) but we provided it here for completeness, and in the appropriate form for the purpose of proving Theorem \ref{tm:erg} below.

 \begin{theorem} Let us assume that {\sc (H1b-5b)} hold.
 Then there exists an $({\cal F}_T^0, T>0)$-adapted process $(\hat{\vartheta}_{T}, T>0 )$ of random vectors such that for every $\theta =(\vartheta ,\sigma )\in\Psi$ the following holds: \begin{romannum} \item $\Pb_{\theta}$-a.s.\ there exists $T_0 >0$ such that for all $T\geq T_0$, $\hat{\vartheta}_{T}\in\Theta$ is the unique point of maximum of $\ell_T$ on $\overline{\Theta}$, and $D^2 \ell_T (\hat{\vartheta}_T)<\O$ in a way that $\min_{|y|=1}y^\tau (-\frac{1}{T}D^2\ell_T(\hat{\vartheta}_T))y\geq\frac{1}{2}\min_{|y|=1}y^\tau I(\vartheta )y$. \item $\lim_{T\rightarrow +\infty}\hat{\vartheta}_T=\vartheta$ $\Pb_\theta$-a.s. \item $(\sqrt{T}(\hat{\vartheta}_T-\vartheta ), T>0)$ converges in law w.r.t.\ $\Pb_{\theta}$ to normal law $N(\O,\sigma I(\vartheta)^{-1})$ with expectation $\O$ and covariance matrix $\sigma I(\vartheta)^{-1}$. \end{romannum} \end{theorem} The following theorem is a version of Theorem \ref{tm:30} for ergodic diffusions.
 In addition it states that AMLEs are consistent and asymptotically efficient when both maximal observational time and number of discrete observational time points tend to infinity for appropriate sampling schemes.
 Hence in its statement '$\lim_{n,T}$' denotes the limit when both $T\rightarrow +\infty$ and $n\rightarrow +\infty$.